julienlevasseur/Profiler/README.md

 TF_VAR_CONSUL_HTTP_TOKEN: xxxxxxxxXXXXXxxxxxxxx
 ```

-These profile files have to be located in `profilerFolder` and named like `.FooBar.yml`.
+These profile files have to be located in `profilesFolder` and named like `.FooBar.yml`.

 Profiler support external sources for profiles.
 This is useful if you share environment variable in your team or if you want to use a specific set of of env vars on multiple computers.